-In order for me (or Anthem) to be able to communicate most effectively with you, may I ask what your preferred spoken and written language is?
+"In order for me (or Anthem) to be able to communicate most effectively with you, may I ask what your preferred spoken and written language is?"

-Tips for communicating across language barr
+Tips for communicating across language barriers

-LEP patients are faced with language barriers that undermine their ability to understand information gi by healthcare providers, as well as instructions on prescriptions and medication bottles, appointment slips, medical education brochures, provider directions, and consent forms.
-They experience mod difficulty than other patients processing information necessary to care for themselves and others.
+LEP patients are faced with language barriers that undermine their ability to understand information given by health care providers, as well as instructions on prescriptions and medication bottles, appointment slips, medical education brochures, provider directions and consent forms.
+They experience more difficulty than other patients processing information necessary to care for themselves and others.